Pylons/pyramid/docs/narr/subrequest.rst

 - Ensures that the user implied by the request passed has the necessary authorization to invoke view callable before calling it.

-- causes a :class:`~pyramid.events.NewResponse` event to be sent when the Pyramid application returns a response.

 - Calls any :term:`response callback` functions defined within the subrequest's lifetime if a response is obtained from the Pyramid application.

+- causes a :class:`~pyramid.events.NewResponse` event to be sent if a response is obtained.

 - Calls any :term:`finished callback` functions defined within the subrequest's lifetime.